zaid638/zaid638/README.md

 # 👋 Hi I'm Zaid Ahamed
 <br /><br />

-I'm a Computer Engineering student with Expertise in Python and Data Enggineering and Analysis who thrives to learn new things and solve problems.
+I'm a Computer Engineering student with Expertise in Python and Data Engineering and Analysis who thrives to learn new things and solve problems.
 <br /><br />

 ## 💻 Technical Skills